reserve-protocol/protocol/README.md

 The less-central folders in the repository are dedicated to project management, configuration, and other ancillary details:

-- The top-level files are all various forms of project-level configuration
+- Most of the top-level files are various forms of project-level configuration
 - `common`: Shared utility types, methods, and constants in TypeScript
 - `tasks`: [Hardhat tasks](https://hardhat.org/getting-started/)
 - `scripts`: [Hardhat scripts](https://hardhat.org/guides/scripts.html)